Use your MacBook Pro with iCloud and Continuity

 Access your content across devices.
 With iCloud, you can securely store, edit, and share your documents, photos, and videos across devices to make sure you’re always up to date.
 To get started, see Access your iCloud content on your Mac.

-To turn on iCloud if you didn’t when you first set up your Mac, click the System Preferences icon in the Dock, click Sign In, then sign in with your Apple ID, or create a new one if you don’t have one.
-Click iCloud to turn iCloud features on or off.
+To sign in to iCloud if you didn’t when you set up your Mac, click the System Preferences icon in the Dock, click iCloud, then sign in with your Apple ID, or create a new one if you don’t have one.
 To learn more, see Set up iCloud in the macOS User Guide.

 For a list of system requirements for devices that support Continuity, see the Apple Support article System requirements for Continuity on Mac, iPhone, iPad, iPod touch, and Apple Watch.
 To learn more about using Continuity with your MacBook Pro, see the Apple Support article Use Continuity to connect your Mac, iPhone, iPad, iPod touch, and Apple Watch or go to All your devices.